-How to calculate the kinetic energy of a rotating object?
+How to calculate the kinetic energy of a rotating object?edit

 The kinetic energy of a rotating body is similar to its linear motion part, except that it uses the rotational counterparts like angular velocity ω, torque τ and moment of inertia I. The rotational kinetic energy of an object can be written as follows.

-How is the equation of rotational kinetic energy obtained?
+How is the equation of rotational kinetic energy obtained?edit

 Rotational kinetic energy is simply the work done on an object by exerting a torque τ, which makes it rotate at a certain acceleration to attain the maximum angular velocity ω about an angle θ.
 Following the same derivation, as seen above for linear translational kinetic energy, an equation can be obtained by substituting for rotational motion.

 Applying Newton’s second law to the rotational system,

 Where I is the moment of inertia and a is the angular acceleration.
 As angular acceleration is rate of change of angular velocity ω over time t and angular velocity is simply the rate of change of the rotational angle θ over the same time t, we can rewrite the equation as below.